Read our brief introduction to electronic voting to start with, or our rationale for using the MIT license if you wonder about usage.

 For technical questions about our softwares, we refer the reader to our whitepapers at the downloads page.
 Here we answer general questions, questions about the techniques we use, and questions about how our softwares compare to those of others.
 Contact us if you have further questions or find any error or outdated information below!

-A cryptographic protocol, or simply protocol, is the technical term used in computer science to refer to a set of programs that interact with each other during execution.
+A cryptographic protocol, or simply a protocol, is the technical term used in computer science to refer to a set of programs that interact with each other during execution.

 A protocol can be described at different abstraction levels.
 In research papers abstract notation is used and many details are dropped to be able to express they key novel ideas succinctly.
 When implementing a protocol the omitted details must be filled in with great care.
-This is particularly important in the description of any verifications that must take place.
+This is particularly important in the description of any verification that must take place.

 A definition of security captures a set of properties that must be satisfied by a protocol to be considered secure.
 Determining what these properties are is non-trivial for new protocols, and even for old and seemingly simple notions such as cryptosystems there are several variants.